-- 4.82.2 If a presbytery is unable to ensure the speedy rectification of the matter by any of the steps suggested under rule 4.82.1, and it also receives official notice from the Maintenance of the Ministry Committee that the terms of settlement are not being fulfilled, then the presbytery must take further action as it sees fit.
-Nonetheless the presbytery must dissolve the pastoral tie within six months of such official notice unless: - a) it sees cause in the meantime to grant the prayer of a petition from the minister that he be allowed to retain his charge; or - b) it satisfies Maintenance of the Ministry Committee that: - i) the declared terms of settlement have in the meantime been implemented; or - ii) satisfactory arrangements have been made for a part-time ministry within the charge, in which case an Annual Charge Report with revised terms of settlement must be completed and approved (see rule 4.81).
+- i) encouraging the congregation to increase its financial support; - ii) with the concurrence of the minister, approving a reduction (but not to less than the minimums set by the General Assembly) to the approved terms of settlement; - iii) recommending and assisting in the removal of the minister to another sphere of labour; or - iv) with the concurrence of the minister, dissolving the pastoral tie. - 4.82.2 If a presbytery is unable to ensure the speedy rectification of the matter by any of the steps suggested under rule 4.82.1, and it is satisfied that the terms of settlement are not being fulfilled, then it must dissolve the pastoral tie within six months of it declaring itself so satisfied unless: - a) it sees cause in the meantime to grant the prayer of a petition from the minister that he be allowed to retain his charge; or - b) it satisfies the Maintenance of the Ministry Committee that satisfactory arrangements have been made for a part-time ministry within the charge, in which case a Maintenance of Ministry Report with revised terms of settlement must be completed and approved (see rule 4.81.1).